the-isf-academy/new-making-with-code/content/cs9/unit00/projects/_index.md

 ---

-## [0] Project Management Booklet: Planning
+## [0] Project Booklet: Planning

 This is a big project, and you will get lost or frustrated if you don't do some planning up front.
 You are required to fill out the planning section of the Project Booklet and get it approved by a teacher.

-{{< write-action "Fill out the Project Overview and Project Design sections of the Booket." >}}
+{{< write-action " ✏️ Fill out the Project Overview and Project Design sections of the Booket." >}}

-**👀 Once you have completed your planning document, meet with a teacher to talk through your project.**
+**✋ Once you have completed your planning document, meet with a teacher to talk through your project.**

 ---